Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

  I am developing an open world RPG game that is set in the medievel time with aspects of norse mythology.
 The gameplay is strongly story-driven

 We're developing an open-world RPG game set in a medieval fantasy world inspired by European folklore.
 Its gameplay is strongly story-driven and based on the best-selling book "Earl of the Rings".
 It's "The Witcher" meets "Dark Souls" meets "Game of Thrones".

 # Concept Overview
+beginning idea was to have a "good guy" that is typically known as a bad guy. this good bad guy would be going on a mission fighting

 ### Genre: Open-world RPG / Action:
 the genre is a type of good vs evil and journey type experience that is highly based on fantasy and norse mythology